A CIA Officer Visits Moscow, Returns With Mysterious, Crippling Headaches

 But a second bout hit a few days later.
 Polymeropoulos canceled his remaining meetings and felt fortunate to make it back onto a plane to the U.S.

 At the time, Polymeropoulos was settling into a new, senior position at CIA headquarters.
-After many years in the Middle East, he had become the agency's no. 2 official for clandestine operations in Europe, including Russia.
+After many years in the Middle East, he had become the agency's No. 2 official for clandestine operations in Europe, including Russia.

 But a couple of months after he returned from his Moscow trip, in February 2018, he began suffering crippling migraines that still plague him constantly.